tobias-talaj/python-code-analysis/README.md

-# python-code-analysis
+# Python Code Analysis from GitHub Repositories

-The goal is to analyze python code from all open repositories from GitHub (most commonly used functions, libraries and their components, complexity of the code, some patterns and more).
+This project aims to analyze Python code from all open repositories from GitHub.
+The analysis will examine several key factors such as:

+- Most commonly used functions
+- Most commonly used libraries and their components
+- Complexity of the code
+- Identified patterns
+- And more

+## Data

-Parsed data (counts of functions used in python files, counts of standard library components, metadata) is available here: https://1drv.ms/f/s!AiaX8IGFD0w_iL4HSd7ClKP-Xr5cPw?e=vgZPOB
-The repositories were downloaded from Public Git Archive in BigQuery (bigquery-public-data.github_repos.contents)
+Parsed data, which includes counts of functions used in Python files, counts of standard library components, and metadata, is available for download via this [link](https://1drv.ms/f/s!AiaX8IGFD0w_iL4HSd7ClKP-Xr5cPw?e=vgZPOB).
+The repositories were downloaded from the Public Git Archive in BigQuery (bigquery-public-data.github_repos.contents).